vinhnx/vinhnx.github.io/README.md

 ## 🌟 Professional Profile
 A passionate iOS engineer and technical researcher with 10+ years of experience building consumer-focused applications.
 Specializes in:
 - **Native iOS Development**: Swift/Objective-C expert with deep UIKit/SwiftUI mastery
-- **AI Integration**: Implementing LLMs (DeepSeek-V3) and NLP frameworks in mobile environments
+- **AI Integration**: Implementing LLMs, Applied AI and NLP in mobile environments
-- **Cross-Platform Innovation**: Flutter solutions and experimental Rust/Go tooling
-- **Community Leadership**: Maintainer of 15+ open-source projects with 2M+ collective downloads
+- **Open Source**: Maintainer of 15+ open-source projects with 2M+ collective downloads

 ---